CrumbEatrNetwork/CrumbEatr/docs/LOCAL_DEVELOPMENT.md

 dfx identity use local-minter
 ```

-At this point, you can refer to the [command reference](#command-reference) to deploy and run Taggr, create a new account and grab your account ID.
+At this point, you can refer to the [command reference](#command-reference) to deploy and run CrumbEatr, create a new account and grab your account ID.
 Then you can transfer ICP to that account with this command:

 ```shell
 dfx ledger transfer --memo 1000 --amount 10 ${accountId}